givebutter/PHwagecalculator/README.md

 # PHwagecalculator
-Calculator for wages and shift differentials in the PH
+Support calculator for wages and shift differentials in the PH